Total pack weight approximately 9 kg

-We awake with pouring rain and that is how it went the rest of the hike including Sunday.
+We awake to the sound of pouring rain and that is how it went the rest of the hike including Sunday.
 The rain basically never stopped.
 However, that did not stop us from enjoying the beautiful Danish forest and lake district.
-Today’s hike is aprox.
-21km.
+Today’s hike is approximately 22 km.
 We walk through forest, heather paddocks and experience fantastic views from lookouts over the lakes.
 This is one of Denmark’s most hilly areas.
-We overnight at a shelter site at Vrads Station.
-I opt to sleep in the shelter as my tent was still very wet from the night before and there has been no opportunity/sun to dry it out all day.
-Once again, we stop in at a local house to ask for some drinking water.
-The site has only water during the spring/summer/autumn periods.

 Sunday February 21st 2016